Brian Eastman

-Brian Eastman (born 3 September 1949, Brighton, UK) is a producer of feature films (such as Shadowlands and Under Suspicion), television drama (such as Agatha Christie's Poirot and Jeeves and Wooster), and stage productions (such as Shadowlands, Misery, Up on the Roof).
+Brian Robert Eastman (born 3 September 1949, Brighton, UK) is a producer of feature films (such as Shadowlands and Under Suspicion), television drama (such as Agatha Christie's Poirot and Jeeves and Wooster), and stage productions (such as Shadowlands, Misery, Up on the Roof).
 He has received two BAFTA awards and two international Emmy awards and his productions have received many other awards and nominations.
 He is a Fellow of the Royal Television Society.
 He divides his time between the UK and US.

 Eastman founded the independent production company Carnival Films and between 1980 and 2006 produced over 300 hours of television drama, eight feature films and 10 stage productions.
 In 2007 Carnival Films was sold to the Australian company Southern Star.
 Eastman continues to produce through his new production company, Batway Ltd.

 Early career

 Eastman was educated at the City of Norwich School and Jesus College, Cambridge.
 Between 1972 and 1975 he worked for the Royal Philharmonic Orchestra in Concert Management, and between 1976 and 1979 he was the Music Tours Officer for the British Council.
 His first venture into film making was to make music documentaries.